 By taking part in these discussions, young people learn to think for themselves about the news.
 They become able to see fake news, one-sided debates and unsound arguments for what they are.
 They practice having their say about issues affecting their lives.
-The young people on our programme can make five times more progress in speaking, listening, problem-solving and creativity compared to a controlled group.
+The young people on our programme can make seven times more progress in speaking, listening, problem-solving and creativity compared to a controlled group.

-Every week, hundreds of young people from all over the world join discussions on our online platform, the "Student Hub".
+Once a year we host the Topical Talk Festival where thousands of young people from all over the world join discussions on our online platform, the "Student Hub".
 They share perspectives on current news stories.
 These discussions are facilitated by our in-house teachers with the support from global topic experts who share their experiences and ideas on the topic with students.

 Get in touch to find out more: www.economistfoundation.org